Four courses at UC Berkeley (or their equivalents elsewhere), to include:

 For Non-Berkeley Courses

 To find equivalent courses at California Community Colleges, see assist.org.
 Please be aware that not every possible course is articulated on assist.org.
 You are welcome to ask the Undergraduate Advisor about any non-articulated history courses.
-To have any non-Berkeley course approved, please bring a syllabus, or at least a course description, along with a copy of the transcript on which the course appears (unofficial is fine) when you come in to declare the major.
+To have any non-Berkeley course approved, please supply a syllabus, or at least a course description, along with a copy of the transcript on which the course appears (unofficial is fine) when you declare the major, either online or in person.

 Upper Division Requirements